Cardiac physiology: Cardiac output

 SV is normally measured using an echocardiogram to record end diastolic volume (EDV) and end systolic volume (ESV), and calculating the difference: SV = EDV – ESV.
 SV can also be measured using a specialized catheter, but this is an invasive procedure and far more dangerous to the patient.
 A mean SV for a resting 70-kg (150-lb) individual would be approximately 70 mL.
 There are several important variables, including size of the heart, physical and mental condition of the individual, sex, contractility, duration of contraction, preload or EDV, and afterload or resistance.
 Normal range for SV would be 55–100 mL.
-An average resting HR would be approximately 75 bpm but could range from 60–100 in some individuals.
+An average resting HR would be approximately 75 bpm but could range from 60 to 100 in some individuals.
 Using these numbers, (which refer to each ventricle, not both) the mean CO is 5.25 L/min, with a range of 4.0–8.0 L/min.

 SVs are also used to calculate ejection fraction, which is the portion of the blood that is pumped or ejected from the heart with each contraction.
 To calculate ejection fraction, SV is divided by EDV.
 Despite the name, the ejection fraction is normally expressed as a percentage.
 Ejection fractions range from approximately 55–70 percent, with a mean of 58 percent.